Skip to Main Content

 Through hands-on, real-world experiences, MKA students cultivate empathy, develop a deeper understanding of social responsibility, and recognize their power to effect positive change.
 Whether they are volunteering locally, leading school-wide initiatives, or partnering with organizations beyond MKA’s walls, students are encouraged to listen, act, and reflect.
-Through authentic learning experiences, students develop lifelong social-emotional habits and learn to partner with others to make a difference within a community.
+Through authentic learning experiences, students develop lifelong social-emotional habits and learn to partner with others to make a difference within a community as Ethical Leaders.

 Students Learn To: